 The Alderney Community Woodland Management Plan 2019-2023 (Goddard 2019) will be the primary management tool for the ACW, building on work from the previous Management Plan (Gonzalez 2014).
-The ACW is largest single Community Woodland project in the Channel Islands and an important island resource.
+The ACW is the largest single Community Woodland project in the Channel Islands and an important island resource.
 The overall management of the Woodland is defined by three core aims:

-1. Wildlife.
-To create a native broadleaved woodland of high ecological and landscape value, rich in wildlife and accessible to the Community.

-2. Amenity.
-To develop the educational and recreational value of the ACW through the provision of facilities and opportunities that promotes a greater understanding and enjoyment of the natural and cultural wealth of Alderney.

-3. Resource.
-To involve the island's Community in the ACW promoting woodland culture and recovering traditional skills, whilst at the same time, it is increased the socio-economic value of the woodland as a source of sustainable material for the future.
+- 1. Wildlife.
+To create a native broadleaved woodland of high ecological and landscape value, rich in wildlife and accessible to the Community. - 2.
+Amenity.
+To develop the educational and recreational value of the ACW through the provision of facilities and opportunities that promote a greater understanding and enjoyment of the natural and cultural wealth of Alderney. - 3.
+Resource.
+To involve the island's Community in the ACW, promoting woodland culture and recovering traditional skills, whilst simultaneously increasing the socio-economic value of the woodland as a source of sustainable material for the future.